OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 A new block is proposed for addition to the blockchain by a committee of community members selected for the purpose.
 A committee is a group of at least 128 validators.
+The number of committee members is determined by the number of validations required for a block in approving a transaction or addition of a block.
 The committee is formed, and then must propose the next block within a set period of time.
-After the time limit passes, or once the committee proposes a block, that committee is disbanded and a new one is created with a new set of validators.
-The goal of the committee selection mechanism is to prevent bias within the system.
-Therefore when a new committe is formed, users are chosen at random from a pool of users.
+When a new committe is formed, users are chosen at random from a pool of users.
 These users stake a portion of their currency to become validators in the committee.
 An example of this is putting a certain amount of Ethereum in their wallet related to the blockchain.

 Individuals who have more coin invested for a longer period of time have a higher chance of being chosen for the validaiton committee.
+This process is similar to ones in the lottery because the more the user invests, the higher chance they have to win.
+However, in Ethereum 2.0, users are required to stake 32 ETH to be entered for the chance to be a validator.
 This means that users that have invested more into their stake, will have a higher chance of being selected as a validator.
 Individuals who have a lower number of coin join staking pools.